-Magnetic resonance technologist A person, other than a licensed practitioner, who is licensed to perform magnetic resonance procedures using magnetic fields and radiofrequency signals.
+Magnetic resonance technologist A person, other than a certified practitioner, who is certified to perform magnetic resonance procedures using magnetic fields and radiofrequency signals.

 MRI education will begin during orientation to the program in the first semester and continue throughout the program.
 Clinical education is an inherent part of the Radiological Sciences Program.
 All students must understand the safety concerns with an MRI rotation.
-All students will complete a MRI screening (screening form included in this handbook) during orientation and a non-patient MRI screening at the clinical site.
-A section in the course RAD 206 is dedicated to MRI education
+All students will complete an MRI screening form(screening form contained within the MRI Safety Policy in this handbook) during orientation and a non-patient MRI screening at the clinical site.
+A section in the course RAD 206 is dedicated to MRI education.
+Students are mandated to notify program officials immediately if their status on the MRI screening form changes at any time.